benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 The registration must include the Location itself, the uuid of the Location's LocationHierarchy, the uuid of the FieldWorker conducting the census, and the date-time of the registration event.

-The new Location will be associated with the given LocationHierarchy, and persisted.
+The Location will be associated with the given LocationHierarchy, and persisted.

 There are no side-effects on other entities.